Johann Ernst IV, Duke of Saxe-Coburg-Saalfeld

 Schloss Saalfeld; Credit – Wikipedia

 In 1677, Ernst’s elder brothers Albrecht and Bernhard started the construction of a castle on the site of a former Benedictine monastery in Saalfeld.
 When Johann Ernst became Duke of Saxe-Saalfeld in 1680, he took over the construction of the unfinished castle.
-He moved in the castle, Schloss Saalfeld, in 1691 and it was his residence for the remainder of his life.
+He moved into the castle, Schloss Saalfeld, in 1691 and it was his residence for the remainder of his life.
 Today the castle serves as the administrative seat of the district Saalfeld-Rudolstadt and the castle gardens are a public park.

 Johanneskirche, the burial site of Johann Ernst and his two wives; Von Michael Sander – Eigenes Werk, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=3775005